bbopt/RunnerPost/README.md

 # RunnerPost
 RunnerPost is a C++ and Python interface for post-processing and profiling available optimization results.

-For plotting and visualization, Matplotlib library can be used.
-Also, LaTeX can be used to generate pdf files from generated tex files.
+For plotting and visualization, Matplotlib library is an option (TODO: script).
+Also, LaTeX can produce pdf files from tex files created during post-processing.

 ## Table of Contents